My Rajasthan Rhapsody.

 Jawai: Land of Leopards.

 If Udaipur was a fairy tale, Jawai was a wilderness poem.
-At SUJÁN Jawai Camp, the “tents” looked suspiciously like five-star suites (think safari chic designed for Vogue).
-Relais & Châteaux has perfected the art of luxury glamping here.
+At SUJÁN Jawai Camp, the “tents” are basically five-star suites—safari chic with a Vogue twist.
+Relais & Châteaux has totally nailed the art of luxury glamping here.

-By night, we sat under a sky of infinite stars, sipping G&Ts by the fire.
-By day, we roamed leopard country, bouncing over boulders in jeeps while Rabari shepherds in bright red turbans spotted leopards the way I spot croissants in a bakery.
+At night, we sat by the fire under a sky full of stars, G&Ts in hand.
+By day, we bounced through leopard country in open jeeps, with Rabari shepherds in bright red turbans spotting leopards the way I spot croissants in a bakery.

-But the soul of SUJÁN Jawai lies in its people.
-Proceeds from SUJÁN Jawai Camp fund local schools, healthcare, and conservation.
-A mobile medical clinic runs six days a week across five villages, and 13 schools have been adopted to boost education.
-Meeting the children who benefit from this program was even more memorable than the leopard sightings!
+But what really stayed with me wasn’t just the leopards—it was the people.
+SUJÁN Jawai funds local schools, healthcare, and conservation.
+A mobile clinic runs six days a week across five villages, and thirteen schools have been adopted to support education.
+Meeting the children who benefit from these efforts was even more unforgettable than the safari itself.

 Narlai: A Dream in Lantern Light